10/02/14

 Notes

-white wine, wine, cake, bundt, easy, cake mix, icing, best, recipe, vanilla, cinnamon, box mix
+white wine, dry wine, cake, bundt, easy, cake mix, brown sugar, yellow cake, icing, glaze, best, recipe, vanilla, cinnamon, box mix

 dessert